shakacode/use-ssr-computation.macro/README.md

 Simply put, execute computations on the server, cache the result, and make it available on the client-side.

 ### Your Computation File
-The computation file must export a function named `compute` that takes t
+The computation file must export a function named `compute` that takes the dependencies as arguments and returns the result of the computation.

 The `compute` function must be a `sync` function and it must returns a result that can be serialized.
 It can't return a function or a class.